colinaut/action-form/component-flow.md

 * steps: getter for `"af-step"` querySelector
   * Used for af-step event listener and some child components
   * _This is an expensive operation so maybe look to see how often it is triggered and if there is a better method_
+* stepButtons: string[] for the text of the next, prev, and submit step buttons.
+Defaults to ["Prev", "Next", "Submit"].
+Change via comma separated string on attribute `step-buttons="Prev,Next,Submit"`.

 ### Methods